-Student Protection Plan

-a plan setting out what students can expect to happen should a course, campus or institution close.
+Student Protection Plan a plan setting out what students can expect to happen should a course, campus or institution close.
 The purpose of the plan is to ensure that students can continue and complete their studies, or can be compensated if this is not possible.

-Tier 4 Sponsor Licence

-a licence issued by the UKVI under Tier 4 of the points based immigration system or any equivalent licence arrangement(s) introduced by the Government in place of Tier 4 Sponsor Licences.
+Tier 4 Sponsor Licence a licence issued by the UKVI under Tier 4 of the points based immigration system or any equivalent licence arrangement(s) introduced by the Government in place of Tier 4 Sponsor Licences.
+UCAS the Universities and Colleges Admissions Service, a central organisation through which Page 41 of 44 applications are processed for entry into Higher Education (HE).

-UCAS

-the Universities and Colleges Admissions Service, a central organisation through which applications are processed for entry into Higher Education (HE).
+General Regulations 2021/22

+Version: 1.0 (August 2021)

+Owner: Academic Registrar

 UKVI

 UK Visas and Immigration, the Government body responsible for securing the UK border and immigration control and/or any successor body which carries out substantially the same function.

 University of Suffolk Policies, Procedures

 all or any of the policies, procedures and regulations (including academic and quality assurance procedures) approved by the University from to time to time and which apply directly or indirectly to any University of Suffolk programme.

 Appendix 5: Relevant Policies and Procedures

 In accepting an offer of a place and enrolling at the University of Suffolk, students agree to be bound by the following University-wide policies and documents, as amended and approved from time to time, including:

 Academic/Financial:

 Academic Appeals Procedure

-- Academic Misconduct Policy
+Academic Misconduct Policy

-- Admissions Policy
+Admissions Policy

-- Admissions General Terms and Conditions of Offer for Applicants
+Admissions - General Terms and Conditions of Offer for Applicants

-- Assessment Board Procedure
+Assessment Board Policy

-- Assessment Moderation Policy
+Assessment Moderation Policy

-- Copyright Policy
+Copyright Policy

-- Extenuating Circumstances Policy
+Extenuating Circumstances Policy

-- Framework and Regulations for Higher National Awards
+Framework and Regulations for Higher National Awards

-- Framework and Regulations for Undergraduate Awards
+Framework and Regulations for Undergraduate Awards

-- Framework and Regulations for Initial Teacher Training (Lifelong Learning Sector) Awards
+Framework and Regulations for Initial Teacher Training (Lifelong Learning Sector) Awards

-- Framework and Regulations for School Centred Initial Teacher Training Awards
+Framework and Regulations for School Centred Initial Teacher Training Awards

-- Framework and Regulations for Integrated Masters Awards
+Framework and Regulations for Integrated Masters Awards

-- Framework and Regulations for Taught Postgraduate Awards
+Framework and Regulations for Taught Postgraduate Awards

-- General Regulations (Students)
+General Regulations (Students)

-- Group Work Assessment Policy
+Group Work Assessment Policy

-- Higher and Degree Apprenticeship Framework
+Higher and Degree Apprenticeship Framework

-- Intellectual Property Policy (Commercial Exploitation)
+Intellectual Property Policy (Commercial Exploitation)

-- Intellectual Property Policy (Research and Scholarly Outputs and Learning and Teaching Materials)
+Intellectual Property Policy (Research and Scholarly Outputs and Learning and Teaching Materials)

-- Learning, Teaching and Assessment Framework
+Learning, Teaching and Assessment Framework

-- Recognition of Prior Learning Policy
+Recognition of Prior Learning Policy

-- Regulations for the Preparation and Conduct of Examinations
+Regulations for the Preparation and Conduct of Invigilated Examinations

-- Research Ethics Framework
+Research Ethics Framework

-- Research Misconduct Policy
+Research Misconduct Policy

-- Student Attendance and Attendance Monitoring Policy
+Student Attendance and Engagement Monitoring Policy

-- Tutorial Policy
+Tutorial Policy

-- Tuition Fee Policy
+Tuition Fee Policy

-- Work-based and Placement Learning Framework
+Work-based and Placement Learning Framework

 Conduct, Behaviour and Wellbeing:

-- Audio-recording of Taught Sessions
+Audio-recording of Taught Sessions

-- Dignity at Study Policy
+Dignity at Study Policy

-- Disability Statement
+Disability Statement

-- Equality and Diversity Policy
+Equality and Diversity Policy

-- Fitness to Practise Procedure
+Fitness to Practise Procedure

-- Fitness to Study Procedure

-- Freedom of Speech Code of Practice
+Freedom of Speech Code of Practice

-- Reasonable Adjustments Code of Practice
+Reasonable Adjustments Code of Practice

-- Safeguarding Policy
+Safeguarding Policy

-- Student Charter
+Student Charter

-- Student Discipline Procedure
+Student Discipline Procedure

+Support to Study Procedure

 Complaints:

 Student Complaints Procedure

 Data and Information/Facilities:

-Data Protection and Data Security Policy Online Behaviour Policy Use of IT policy
+Data Protection and Data Security Policy

+Online Behaviour Policy

+Use of IT policy